lmas/thesis/thesis.typ

 == Delimitations

-Due to the limited time available to write a bachelor thesis, I have constrained this thesis to only analyse the application of the matrix profile algorithm.
+// NOTE: can fix this passive voice, missing a subject?
-#strike[
+Due to the limited time available to write a bachelor thesis, this one will constrain itself to only analyse the application of the Matrix Profile algorithm for detecting anomalies, rather than comparing it to other methods which previous surveys already have done extensively.

-I also have limited experience with hardware development, so I'll only use simple and naive methods for wireless data transfer and power monitoring.
+Also, the thesis will only explore the use of a single off-the-shelf device such as a Raspberry Pi and a small set of simple sensors such as temperature, humidity and light level.
-]
+Any other, more advanced devices are simply too expensive and possibly too time consuming to work with.

-== Thesis structure
+== Thesis structure <structure>

 The rest of the thesis has it's structure organised in the following way.
 @background introduces the theory and commonly used methods for anomaly detection.